handroll/handroll.github.io/site/index.md

 * Generate CSS from [Sass][sass].
 * Generate an [Atom XML][atom] feed.
 * Run a [development server][devserver] to update as you work.
-* Translated into Dutch, English, French, German, Italian, Portuguese, and Spanish.
+* Translated into Dutch, English, French, German, Greek, Italian, Portuguese, and Spanish.

 [devfeatures]: http://handroll.readthedocs.org/en/latest/#features